speechbrain/speechbrain/recipes/WSJ0Mix/separation/train/README.md

 ```
 This is in essence a warning and does not affect the results of this script.

+# WHAM! and WHAMR! dataset:

+* This recipe also supports the noisy and reverberant [versions](http://wham.whisper.ai/) of WSJ0 - 2/3 Mix datasets.
+For WHAM, simply use `--data_folder /yourpath/wham_original`, and for WHAMR use `--data_folder /yourpath/whamr`.
+The script will automatically adjust itself to WHAM and WHAMR, but you must rename the top folder (the folder that contains the `wav8k` subfolder `wham_original` and `whamr`.

 # Results

 Here are the SI - SNRi results (in dB) on the test set of WSJ0 - 2/3 Mix datasets with SepFormer: